2020 Call for Proposals to use NERSC Resources

 Overview and Schedule

-All current projects (including Exploratory, Education, and Director's Reserve) must be renewed for 2019 if you wish to continue using NERSC.
-New project requests may be submitted as well (to start in 2019).
+All current projects (including Exploratory, Education, and Director's Reserve, but excluding ALCC) must be renewed for 2020 if you wish to continue using NERSC.
+New project requests may be submitted as well (to start in 2020).

 Submitting Your Request